How to Use Cognitive Restructuring to Achieve Success

 Step three of the cognitive restructuring process is where you will use all the information gathered in the previous two steps.

-At this point, we should have an understanding of when we have distorted thinking, what that thinking consists of, and a list of alternatives.
+At this point, you should have an understanding of when you have negative thinking, what that thinking consists of, and a list of alternatives.
 It is now time to put those alternatives into practice.

 The first way this can be done is by utilizing a daily practice of affirmations.
 Take the list of alternatives you made and come up with about five to ten positive phrases.
 These should all be in the present tense.